-PayPal Payouts and Mass Pay fees
+PayPal Payouts and Mass Pay

-PayPal's Payouts and Mass Pay services let you send multiple payments in one batch to send commissions, rebates, rewards, and general payments.
-You may be able to choose to send payments to PayPal accounts, Venmo accounts, or both.
+You can use PayPal's Payouts and Mass Pay services to send payouts to multiple recipients in one batch, such as commissions, rebates, rewards, incentives, and bulk business payments.
+You may be able to choose to send payouts to PayPal accounts, Venmo accounts, or both.
 In order to use these services, you must have: